-All applicants for ID cards must provide proof of identity, proof of U.S. Citizenship or Lawful Presence, and proof of Georgia residency.
-See pages 15-16 for further information concerning these requirements.
+All applicants for ID cards must provide proof of identity, proof of U.S. Citizenship or Lawful Presence, proof of Social Security Number or ineligibility for a Social Security Number, and proof of Georgia residency.
+See pages 15-18 for further information concerning these requirements.